MeanyLodge/History/Run/Cognito-Wood.md

 Has been considerably thinned and trimmed.
 Still, when you are there you are well concealed from identification and therefore In-Cognito.<sup>[nw][],[n9][]</sup>

-[nw]: Names-Walt "Meany Names by Walter Little, 1984"
+[nw]: /Names-Walt "Meany Names by Walter Little, 1984"
-[n9]: Names-2009 "Meany Names, by Brian Thompson & Emilio Marasco"
+[n9]: /Names-2009 "Meany Names, by Brian Thompson & Emilio Marasco"
-[map]: Meany-Map
+[map]: /Meany-Map